History

 Over the past two decades, Levitt’s venture philanthropy model has expanded to become a national network of Levitt venues and Levitt AMP concert sites, each creating positive social impact and vibrancy in their communities.
 Mortimer’s long held belief that all people, regardless of their socioeconomic circumstance, should have access to the joy of free, outdoor music continues to inspire the work of the Foundation.

 Both Levitt venues and the Levitt AMP [Your City] Grant Awards are community-driven and focus on transforming underused public spaces into thriving, inclusive community destinations where all feel welcome.
 Since 2003, grants totaling more than $20 million from the Levitt Foundation have supported Levitt venues and Levitt AMP concert sites across the country.
-To date, the Levitt Foundation has supported the development of nonprofit Levitt venues in nine cities, with four additional venues in development, and has provided funding to nonprofits presenting the Levitt AMP Music Series in 38 small to mid-sized towns and cities.
+To date, the Levitt Foundation has supported the development of nonprofit Levitt venues in nine cities, with four additional venues in development, and has provided funding to nonprofits presenting the Levitt AMP Music Series in over 50 small to mid-sized towns and cities.

 The work of the Levitt Foundation also includes research, sharing Levitt’s impact and learnings with the field and at cross-sector convenings, and ongoing conversations with civic leaders and communities nationwide on the role of creative placemaking and arts investments to elevate overall well-being and create positive social and economic impact.